 Superior Solid Surface withstands heat better than most surface materials.
 However, hot pans, as well as some heat-generating appliances like electric frying pans and crockpots can damage the surface.
 To prevent heat damage, always use a hot pad or a trivet with rubber feet to protect your Superior Solid Surface countertop or sink.

 - Run cold water when pouring boiling water into sinks.

 - Remove nail polish with a non-acetone based nail polish remover and flush with water.

 - Avoid exposing Superior Solid Surface countertops and sinks to strong chemicals such as paint removers, oven cleaners, etc. If contact occurs, quickly flush surface with water.

-- Although diluted bleach can be used as a disinfectant, do not allow bleach to remain in contact with your countertop or sink for more that two (2) minutes.
+- Although diluted bleach can be used as a disinfectant, do not allow bleach to remain in contact with your countertop or sink for more than two (2) minutes.

-- For high gloss counters place felt protectors on the bottom of pottery or other hard objects.
+- For high gloss counters, the place felt protectors on the bottom of pottery or other hard objects.
 Avoid sliding hard objects across glossy surfaces.